FabioPi/FormE/README.md

 ## Usage

 ### First of all:
-- Look at main_v3.php or main_v4.php for .CSS, .JS, linked file and .php to include in your main page (v3 and v4 referres to Bootstrap 3 and Bootstrap 4[alpha] frameworks).
+- Look at main_v3.php or main_v4.php for .CSS, .JS, linked file and .PHP to include in your main page (v3 and v4 referres to Bootstrap 3 and Bootstrap 4[alpha] frameworks).
 - Create an instance of a class:
 ```          $myForm = new Forms("myXML.xml", "ID=1");  ```